 Despite its illustrious history, the Roman goose is a small breed, with mature ganders weighing 12 lbs. and mature geese weighing 10 lbs.
 It is fine-boned and plump.
 The body is round and full, with a uniformly broad back.
 The breast is full and well rounded, as is the abdomen, and the paunch has dual lobes though it is not heavy.
 The tail is short and the wings strong.
 The neck is of medium length, stout, and only slightly arched.
 The head is oval.
 The tuft of feathers on their crown, for which they are named, begins just over the eyes and inclines backward and appears somewhat like a tiny helmet perched on top of the goose’s head.
 In some poultry breeds the tuft or crest is a result of extra skin or skull shape, but in the Tufted Roman goose, its head feathers grow longer and upright in that small area.

-Roman geese should be pure white, according to the American Poultry Association’s American Standard of Perfection.
-Some strains have gray or buff feathers.
-Goslings may show some gray but this is often molted in the first year.
+Roman geese should be pure white, according to the American Poultry Association’s American Standard of Perfection, although some strains have gray or buff feathers.
+Goslings may show some gray, but this is often molted in the first year.
 Bills and legs are pinkish or reddish-orange, and the eyes are blue.